asrahmann/gpt-elk-logger/README.md

+## Project Status: In Development

+This project is currently a work-in-progress.
+The primary goal was to quickly prototype the core logic and service integration. **The current configuration is designed for local development only and is not secure for a production environment.**

 # GPT + ELK Stack Logger

 This is a lightweight logging tool that connects OpenAI's GPT model to the ELK stack (Elasticsearch and Kibana).
 It logs prompts, responses, and relevant metadata, enabling visibility into GPT usage and performance over time.